riversidefm/OpenTimelineIO/docs/tutorials/otio-serialized-schema.md

 ```

-An effect that crops video by a given amount on each side.
+An effect that crops video by a given amount of pixels on each side.
-The crop is specified as the distance from the centre of the video frame,
-where -1 means the left or top edge, and 1 means the right or bottom edge

 ```